theNewDynamic/aba-icc/_the-aba-icc-project/about-the-project.md

 Convening high-level briefings on the ICC before the US legislative and executive branches, offering ICC education courses for American lawyers, providing assistance to ABA members advocating for greater US support for the ICC's mandate, and establishing dialogs between US, ICC, and other key stakeholders.

 Through the ICC Project website, providing innovative and interactive content that educates website visitors on the ICC and its jurisdiction, judicial process, constituent organs, State Parties, and US-ICC relations.
-In previous collaboration with **Stanford Law School**, the website also features [*International Criminal Justice Today*](http://bit.ly/ictj_page), an online periodical with [IPSOS market research polling data](http://bit.ly/ipsos_abicc) and up-to-date developments in the field and includes [*Arguendo*](http://bit.ly/arg146), a regular roundtable forum where distinguished experts from different fields discuss and debate the most pressing international criminal justice issues.
+The website also features [*International Criminal Justice Today*](http://bit.ly/ictj_page), an online periodical with [IPSOS market research polling data](http://bit.ly/ipsos_abicc) and up-to-date developments in the field and includes [*Arguendo*](http://bit.ly/arg146), a regular roundtable forum where distinguished experts from different fields discuss and debate the most pressing international criminal justice issues.

 ## Practical Legal Assistance